4tronix/testRover/README.md

 marsRover.steer(RVdirection.Right, 45)
 ```

-To point straight ahead, you can either steer with an angle of zero, or simply centre the wheel servos using `Rover.zeroServos(...)`.
+To point straight ahead, you can either steer with an angle of zero, or simply centre the wheel servos using `marsRover.zeroServos(...)`.
 You can select all servos, just the wheel servos, or just the mast servos:

 ```blocks
 marsRover.zeroServos(RVservoGroup.Wheel)